 where a member of the public displays unreasonable demands or expectations and fails to recognise that these are unreasonable, such as insisting on responses to be made more urgently than the Council’s usual response time.

-v
+Where it appears that a resident may have reduced capacity to make decisions, no action or decision will be taken without first consulting the Council.
+This will determine whether there is an alternative way of addressing any access limitations that is less restrictive to the individual’s freedom of access.
+Such as arranging access through a relative, friend, carer, or other professional.
+However, it should always be remembered that the individual has a right to confidentiality and may not want certain people to be involved.

 Persons Under the Age of 18

-In the case of a difficult resident who is under the age of 18, one form of contact, generally written, must always be maintained.
+In the case of a resident who is under the age of 18, one form of contact, generally written, must always be maintained.
 It may be possible to arrange to deal with such a resident through their parent or guardian provided that written consent of both the resident and their parent or guardian is first obtained.

 Record Keeping